Common Name: snow-in-summer

 Tolerate: Deer, Drought, Dry Soil, Shallow-Rocky Soil

 Best grown in dry, sandy, well-drained soils in full sun.
 Tolerates a somewhat wide range of soils except poorly-drained ones which inevitably lead to root rot.
+Grows well in cool summer climates.
+Plants are winter hardy to USDA Zone 2.
 Intolerant of the high summer heat and humidity of the deep South.
-Spreads by runners to fill in areas, but is not too aggressive in the hot St. Louis climate where it is not as robust as in cooler northern climates.
-Best to shear off flower stems after bloom or mow on high setting to shape foliage mat and hopefully reduce foliage decline.
-Will self-seed in the garden if spent blooms are not removed.
-Starter plants may be planted 9-12" apart to quickly cover large areas.
+Spreads by runners to fill in areas, but is not considered to be invasive in the hot St. Louis climate where it is less robust than in cooler northern climates.
+Plants will self-seed in the garden if spent blooms are not removed.
+Best to shear off flower stems after bloom in order to prevent self-seeding, reduce future foliage decline, and shape/neaten the foliage mat.
+Large beds can be mowed on a high setting.
+Divide every year if needed to help maintain compact size of the mat.
+Starter plants may be planted 9-12” apart to quickly cover large areas.

-Snow-in-summer is a short-lived, low-growing, mat-forming perennial which is typically massed in sunny locations as a ground cover.
-Tufts of narrow, silver-gray leaves form a 6" tall foliage mat.
-In late spring, flower stems rise above the foliage mat (typically to 8-12") carrying clusters (cymes) of white blooms which form a snow-like carpet (hence the common name).
-Flowers (to 1" diameter) have 5 notched petals and are similar in appearance and closely related (same genus) to several of the chickweeds.
-Less aggressive, more compact cultivars of this species usually make better garden plants (See, e.g., Cerastium tomentosum 'Yo Yo').
+Cerastium tomentosum, known as snow-in-summer, is a short-lived, low-growing, mat-forming perennial which is typically massed in sunny locations as a ground cover.
+Tufts of narrow, gray-green leaves (each to 1" long and 1/4" wide) form a 6” tall foliage mat.
+Leaves are evergreen.
+In late spring, flower stems rise above the foliage mat (typically to 8-12”) carrying clusters (cymes) of white blooms which form a snow-like carpet (hence the common name).
+Flowers (to 1” diameter) have 5 notched petals and are similar in appearance and closely related to several of the chickweeds.
+Less invasive, more compact cultivars of this species usually make better garden plants.

 No serious insect or disease problems.
+Damping off may occur in climates with high humidity or locations with too much shade.
 Root rot can be a serious problem if plants are grown in poorly-drained soils or in soils that remain wet.
 Plants are short-lived, and dead patches often begin to appear after several years.
 In St. Louis, foliage usually declines as the summer progresses.

 Ground cover for sunny areas.
-Rock gardens, border fronts, edgings, bulb cover or dry stone wall planting pockets.
+Rock gardens, border fronts, cottage gardens, edgings, bulb cover or dry stone wall planting pockets.